Through the Decades

 — May 25, 2023, Our 75th Anniversary

 The world has seen incredible changes in these 75 years.
 Social media and the www are in.
 Many people work from home, swipe right, and no one smokes indoors.
-Casual attire is the norm, retails stores are being replaced by the internet, and our TV streams whatever you want, whenever your want.
+Casual attire is the norm, retails stores are being replaced by the internet, and our TV streams whatever you want, whenever you want it.
 From days of even and odd gas lines, now vehicles are larger, often electric, and can drive themselves.
 Home phones are replaced with smartphones that take pictures—you can be in touch with everyone you’ve ever met.
 It only takes a few seconds for news to cycle and writing letters is considered a charming hobby.
 Remember vinyl, eight tracks, tapes, CDs, and mini discs?
 All gone.
 Everyone recycles now.
 Paper books can be replaced with digital versions where you can take your library everywhere.
 The milkman is gone and taking pictures of yourself is normal to become a celebrity striving for views.
 Everyone, or at least 78% of people have a computer.
 Schools now teach using Chromebooks.
 Online gaming has replaced Pac-Man, except at Wimpy’s.
 Thomas Brother and encyclopedias are now a tablet.
 People have personal assistants named Alexa, Siri, and Google.

 One sure thing is Rotary, and specifically, our club!
 As our founding members did back in the day, we continue to promote integrity, End Polio Now, and support education.
 As we pass this incredible Rotary journey to those following, may you experience all of the wonderful times and fellowships at the Rotary Club of Walnut Grove.
 May your next 75 years be so rewarding!
 Happy Anniversary to those here now and all of our members in spirit.